 Applies to silodosin: oral capsule

-Along with its needed effects, silodosin (the active ingredient contained in Rapaflo) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, silodosin (the active ingredient contained in Rapaflo) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking silodosin:Less common
+If any of the following side effects occur while taking silodosin, check with your doctor immediately:Less common

 - cold sweats

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position